 Two ghosts who were mistakenly branded as traitors during the Revolutionary War return to 20th century New England to retrieve a letter from George Washington which would prove their ...
 See full summary »

 Shirley's a middle-aged Liverpool housewife, who finds herself talking to the wall while she prepares her husband's chip'n'egg, wondering what happened to her life.
 She compares scenes in ...
 See full summary »

 Two ladies in their seventies drive through north County Sligo in a neat Japanese car.
 As they pass by village pubs and beaches, they imagine the terrible, immoral lives people are living ...
 See full summary »

-Determined to gatecrash her ex-lover's funeral on glamorous French hideaway Ile-de-Re, former Hollywood siren Helen (Joan Collins) escapes her London retirement home with the help of Priscilla (Pauline Collins), a repressed English housewife stuck in a bad marriage.
-Pooling their limited resources, they hit the road together by coach, ferry, car and foot in a race to get to the funeral on time, becoming entangled in a love triangle with a reclusive Italian millionaire (Franco Nero) along the way.
-On this unforgettable journey, they find true friendship in one another - and have the time of their lives.
+Determined to gatecrash her ex-lover's funeral on glamorous French hideaway Ile-de-Re, former Hollywood siren Helen (Dame Joan Collins) escapes her London retirement home with the help of Priscilla (Pauline Collins), a repressed English housewife stuck in a bad marriage.
+Pooling their limited resources, they hit the road together by coach, ferry, car, and foot in a race to get to the funeral on time, becoming entangled in a love triangle with reclusive Italian millionaire Alberto (Franco Nero) along the way.
+On this unforgettable journey, they find true friendship in one another, and have the time of their lives.

 The lives and outcomes of two very different women

 This film tells the story of a nice old woman in an unhappy marriage, who bumps into a former film star.
 She is coerced into a trip to France by the film star.